-Powell County and the City of Deer Lodge have been working with the Federal Emergency Management Agency (FEMA) and Montana Department of Natural Resources and Conservation (DNRC) to update and produce new floodplain maps for the Clark Fork, Blackfoot, and Little Blackfoot Rivers, Cottonwood Creek, and Tributaries.
+Powell County and the City of Deer Lodge have been working with the Federal Emergency Management Agency (FEMA) and Montana Department of Natural Resources and Conservation (DNRC) to produce new and updated 1% annual chance (100-year) floodplain maps.
+The project includes updating all the existing mapped floodplains for the for the Clark Fork, Blackfoot, and Little Blackfoot Rivers, Cottonwood Creek, and Tributaries.

 Updated floodplain maps will depict the latest, most accurate flood risk data, and will eventually result in updated FEMA floodplain maps.
 Many of the existing floodplain maps are based on data from the late 1970s.
 For More information see Floodplain FAQs and the Flood Study Process.